TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/red/index.md/index.md

 print "Hello, World!"
 ```

-Well, that’s just about it.
+Well, that's just about it.
 Honestly, this is about the weirdest syntax
-I’ve ever seen, so I really had to dig into the docs.
+I've ever seen, so I really had to dig into the docs.

-[According to Helpin’Red][1], the first line in our solution is the header,
+[According to Helpin'Red][1], the first line in our solution is the header,
-and it’s absolutely necessary for all scripts.
+and it's absolutely necessary for all scripts.
 The header is composed of two
 parts: the Red keyword and the block.

 Now, every script will have the Red keyword.
 As for the block, well, that